 MRT-PEs responsibilities include:

-- Attend training exercises and field operations to serve as a performance enhancement consultant and coach Army Soldiers and Leaders;
+• Attend training exercises and field operations to serve as a performance expert consultant and coach Army Soldiers and Leaders;

-- Provide tailored Resilience and Performance Enhancement Training to Warrior Transition Unit Cadre, Soldiers, and their Families;
+• Provide individual and unit tailored Resilience and Performance Enhancement Training to Warrior Transition Unit Cadre, Soldiers, and their Families;

 Education: Masters or PhD is required in performance, sport, cognitive, social or human factors psychology.
 Certified Consultant through the Association for Applied Sport Psychology is highly desirable.